Target Date Retirement Fund Solutions

 Diversification does not assure a profit nor does it protect against loss of principal.

 This table indicates the underlying funds currently being used within each asset class and the target allocations for each individual underlying fund.
 We do not intend to make frequent tactical adjustments to the target asset mix or trade actively among underlying funds, other than the annual adjustments described in the fund's prospectus.
 However, we reserve the right to modify the target allocations and underlying fund weightings and substitute other underlying funds should circumstances warrant a change.
-Underlying funds are Institutional Class other than the U.S. Government Money Market Fund (Investor Class).
+Underlying funds are Institutional Class, R5 Class, and the U.S. Government Money Market Fund is Investor Class.